UK Shared Prosperity Fund

 - People and skills

-To access this funding, we were required to submit an investment plan by 1 August 2022.
-Providing that our plan is approved by the Government, funding should be released to us in October 2022.
+To access this funding, we were required to submit an investment plan in summer 2022.

 Our investment plan